fraoustin/RTMaterial/README.md

 The theme use two colors: *Primary* and *Accent*.

-You can change the default theme: you can copy theme in stylesheet\colors in stylesheet\ and rename theme color.css
+You can change the default theme: you can copy theme in stylesheet\colors in stylesheet\ and rename theme color.css.

+You can change the default icon: you can copy icon in stylesheet\ico in favicon\ and rename theme favicon.ico.

 Sample